addiscent/vagrant-ruby-rails/README.md

           Result : 1.4.28

+Note the name of the currrently logged-in user is _vagrant_.
+The user _vagrant_ is the user logged in by default on this _vagrantbox_.

+You may need to know the following credentials for some admin activities in this _vagrantbox_ :

+      user : vagrant
+      password : vagrant

 ##### Construct And Test A Minimal App Which Confirms Working _Rails_ Scaffolding

 Ensure you are still in the "vagrant ssh" session in your terminal program.